kakyoism/karagen/README.md

 ## Limitations and Future Work

+We are aware of the following limitations of `karagen` and will strive to improve upon them

 - `Spleeter` needs to retrieve machine learning models from remote services, so it requires a stable internet connection (possiblly with a VPN in some countries), at least on the first run.
 For your convenience, we include a snapshot of the pretrained model in the distribution.
-However, the snapshot may fall behind the upstream, so if you have the required internet condition, you might want to periodically remove the model so that the `Spleeter` backend could have a chance to update it automatically.
+However, the snapshot may fall behind the upstream, so if you have an excellent internet condition, you might want to periodically remove the pre-installed model so that the `Spleeter` backend could have a chance to update the model automatically.
 - We process the entire song, which may erase ALL the vocals including some backing vocals that you might intend to keep.
-A workaround is to do your own multi-track comping to inject the original backing-vocal segments, using an external audio editor app such as [`Audacity`](https://www.audacityteam.org/).
+A workaround is to do your own multi-track comping to inject the original backing-vocal segments, using an external audio editor such as [`Audacity`](https://www.audacityteam.org/).
-- We use the default parameters for the underlying algorithm, which isn't always perfect.
-For simplicity, we postpone the implementation of the parameter tweaks for power users until it proves absolutely necessary.
+- `Spleeter` 's algorithm is customizable.
+However, we use its default parameters, which isn't always perfect.
+For simplicity, we postpone the implementation of the parameter tweaks, which is for power users only.
 - The output audio quality is bound by your input audio quality.
 Prefer using a high fidelity version of the song as your input file.
 Don't expect a better result just because the output format is `.wav` but your input is a low-bitrate `.mp3`.
-- Batch processing will be supported in future releases.
+- Batch processing is not yet supported.